 When all the computer's memory is used, the PC will start swapping the extra data on its hard drive, slowing down all the processes.

-In most common situations, having an application freezing after some execution time is related to a memory leak affecting the PC performances.
+In most situations, having an application freezing after some execution time is related to a memory leak affecting the PC's performance.
 This can be identified by watching the memory used by the program while it is running.
 If it keeps on growing, this means that the application allocates memory without releasing it.

 Notice that both CPU (RAM) and GPU memory can suffer from memory leak issues.